Demitrius Conger

-Demitrius Conger (born May 29, 1990) is an American professional basketball player for Rapid București of the Liga Națională.
+Demitrius Rayelle Conger (born May 29, 1990) is an American professional basketball player for Dorados de Chihuahua of the Liga Nacional de Baloncesto Profesional.
 A Brooklyn native, Conger applied his trade throughout Europe following his college career with St. Bonaventure and arrived in Australia to join the Illawarra Hawks in 2017 following four years of playing professionally in the Dominican Republic, Italy, Greece, Israel and Belgium.
 He returned to Europe in 2018 after claiming All-NBL First Team honors, playing in Spain and France before returning to Australia to join the 36ers.

 High school career

 Conger spent three years at Covenant Christian Academy in Cumming, Georgia.
 He averaged 18 points per game as a junior in 2007–08 en route to leading the Crusaders to a 20–9 record and a National Association of Christian Athletes (NACA) Elite League Championship.
 As a senior in 2008–09, he averaged 24 points per game and was named to the NACA All-Tournament team.